A man practicing mindfulness exercises, sitting cross-legged with eyes closed and hands resting on his knees in a calm indoor setting.

 Then, start walking at a comfortable pace.

-Engaging your senses in the present moment is what transforms a regular walk into a mindful one.
+Engaging your senses like this is what turns a regular walk into a mindful one.

 Techniques for Staying Present